anukah/leetcode-solutions/README.md

 - `nums` is sorted in **non-decreasing** order.
 ## Solution

-Again the context of the question is a bit confusing but once you understand it, the implementation is very easy.
+The context of the question is a bit confusing but once you understand it, the implementation is quiet easy.
 We have to take in a `int[] nums` and reassign it within our method to an array of only the unique values in the original array.
 What occurs after the expected output does not matter. we need to return the number of unique elements too.